E/

-She has been supported by The Peter Thompson Family Graduate Scholarship 2020, CALQ 2023, Canada Council for the Arts 2023, Fonderie Darling 2023-2026 sponsored by Romany Eveleigh Gift, and most recently, The Claudine & Stephen Bronfman Fellowship in Contemporary Art 2024.
+Her work has been supported by numerous grants and awards, including The Peter Thompson Family Graduate Scholarship (2020), CALQ (2023), Canada Council for the Arts (2023), and The Claudine & Stephen Bronfman Fellowship in Contemporary Art (2024).
+She is currently an artist-in-residence at Fonderie Darling (2023–2026), supported by The Ouellette Family Foundation.

 photo by ALEXIS BERNARD.
 January 2024